Elias-Ladenburger/CSEP/artefacts/concept-1.0/use cases.md

 ### Overview

 ### Actors
-A scenario designer.
+- An autheticated user (learner).

 ### Preconditions
 - The user is authenticated.
-- The user has the role "scenario designer".
 - A scenario exists.
+- The scenario has been played by the user at least once already.

 ### Successful Outcome(s)
-The scenario has been modified.
+The user has viewed their own results.

 ### Alternative Outcomes
-Modification of the scenario has been canceled.

 ### Non-Scope

 ### Description
+1. The user selects one of their previously played games.
+1. The user views a summary of the game and feedback on their performance.
+1. (Optional): The user views their decisions and feedback on their decisions.
+1. The user selects "close".

 ### Alternatives